mmujtabah/CodingChallenges/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-We would like to thank the following for their contributions and support:

-- **[Contributor Name]**: For their valuable feedback and contributions.
-- **[Open Source Library]**: For providing tools and resources that made this project possible.

 If you have suggestions for additional acknowledgements, please let us know!